fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Start-AzureStorageFileCopy.md

 ```

 ### -Context
-Specifies an azure_2 Storage context.
+Specifies an Azure Storage context.
 To obtain a context, use the New-AzureStorageContext cmdlet.

 ```yaml